lmitechnologies/Gadget_Inspection_Template/gadgetapp/README.md

                 'pipeline_param_3': forms.RadioSelect(choices=CHOICES),
             }

 For this example, lets update pipeline configs to expose confidence level.
-To do that the models.py would be updated to this:
+To do that, the models.py would be updated to this:

     class UserPipelineConfig(models.Model):
         confidence = models.FloatField(default=0.5)